 Eligible applicants must meet all of the requirements listed below:

 - Hold a valid, unrevoked CPA license issued by a qualified state board of accountancy

 - Be a member in good standing with the AICPA

-- A practitioner with five to 15 years of experience as a CPA and a novice-level experience of less than five years specifically in estate planning through practice or relevant membership organization.
+- A practitioner with less than 15 years in the workforce and less than 10 years specifically in estate planning through practice or relevant membership organization.